 What is Identity Fraud?

-The personal data of a person is used by criminals to generate a fake ID.
+Criminals use an individual’s personal data to generate a fake ID.
+Often, fake IDs pass scans.
 In addition to reputational harm, a victim of identity theft may be held accountable for crimes they did not commit.
 Synthetic identities can be created using social security numbers that have been stolen.

-This happens when a customer intentionally defrauds a financial institution, such as when they take out a credit line or loan without intending to pay it back.
+This happens when a customer intentionally defrauds a financial institution by taking out a credit line or loan without intending to pay it back.

 Criminals may use a person’s personal information to apply for benefits from the government.
 Since the start of the pandemic, this has happened more frequently, costing taxpayers billions of dollars in theft.

-When a fraudster takes control of a person’s property title, this happens.
+This happens when a fraudster takes control of a person’s property title.
 In addition to having access to financial and personal information, they assume ownership.
 Scammers can obtain sizable loans in the victim’s name by using the equity in their property as security.

 This occurs when an unauthorized person obtains full control of a person’s financial accounts.
 By altering the login information, they exclude the original user before stealing money and disclosing recorded data.
 Additionally, scammers might apply for phony ATM cards and take money repeatedly over time.